-In order to clarify the purpose of AutoRL, assume Traveling Salesman Problems (TSP) as an example.
-Recently, DRL has been popular for learning heuristics and solving different variants of TSP.
+To demonstrate the purpose of AutoRL, take a classical optimization problem, Traveling Salesman Problems (TSP), as an example.
 The first step in solving TSP with DRL is to model the problem as a sequential decision making and determine MDP components.
 Vanilla TSP is defined as finding a tour with minimum length in a graph where all the nodes are visited exactly once.
 In a constructive solution approach, an agent starts from the source and walks through nodes until building a tour.
-At each timestep, the graph, current node, visited nodes and remained nodes are the observations of an environment.
-There are several ways like graph neural networks \cite{scarselli2008graph} and structure2vec \cite{dai2016discriminative} to convert the observations to state representation and AutoRL helps to find the best approach among the possible methods for this conversion.
-The second step is to define a RL algorithm for updating the policy network.
-Popular RL algorithms such as A2C \cite{mnih2016asynchronous}, PPO \cite{schulman2017proximal}, ACER \cite{wang2016sample} and DQN \cite{mnih2015human} are available to train the policy network.
-Each of them is useful for particular problems and it is not easy to determine the best algorithm for a problem.
-AutoRL aims to provide the opportunity of searching among these possible algorithms to find the suitable one.
+At each timestep, the graph, current node, visited nodes, and remaining nodes are the observations of an environment.
+There are several ways like graph neural networks \cite{scarselli2008graph} and structure2vec \cite{dai2016discriminative} to convert the observations to state representation, and AutoRL helps to find the best approach among the possible methods for this conversion.
+The second step is to define an RL algorithm for updating the policy network.
+In actor-critic methods, the policy network and value network are the two main networks.
+These networks are updated during training.
+Popular RL algorithms such as A2C \cite{mnih2016asynchronous}, PPO \cite{schulman2017proximal}, ACER \cite{wang2016sample} and DQN \cite{mnih2015human} are available to train the policy network, and it is not easy to determine the best one for a problem; AutoRL aims to search among these candidates automatically.
 We focus on model-free RL algorithms where the transition probabilities between states are unknown.
 The third step is to set the hyper-parameters such as network architecture, learning rate, discount factor, etc. AutoRL employs hyper-parameter optimization methods in its framework to derive the optimal hyper-parameters for an algorithm and a set of problem instances.